 - If you can’t avoid going out when the sun is up, stay in the shade to avoid sunburns.
 Use an umbrella if possible.

-Remember these possible side effects of sunscreen the
+Remember these possible side effects of sunscreen the next time you use it, and take necessary precautions.

 |↑1||Holick, Michael F., Neil C. Binkley, Heike A. Bischoff-Ferrari, Catherine M. Gordon, David A. Hanley, Robert P. Heaney, M. Hassan Murad, and Connie M. Weaver.
 “Evaluation, treatment, and prevention of vitamin D deficiency: an Endocrine Society clinical practice guideline.”
 The Journal of Clinical Endocrinology & Metabolism 96, no. 7 (2011): 1911-1930.|